Harmony (Never Shout Never album): Background and release

 On July 27, 2010, Never Shout Never released the Melody EP, as well as announcing that their second studio album would be released on August 24, 2010.
 The album was produced by Butch Vig and was recorded in El Dorado, Burbank, California.
 According to Christofer Drew, the album was made in two weeks.

 On July 11, 2010, Never Shout Never released the track list for Harmony.
 Two days later, the cover art was revealed.
 "CheaterCheaterBestFriendEater" was released as the album's first single via MySpace on July 28.
 A music video for the song was later released onto YouTube on August 2.
 On August 10, "This Shit Never Getz Old" was released for streaming on the band's website.
 A music video for the song, "I Love You More Than You Will Ever Know" was released on August 13.
 He premiered a music video for "This Shit Getz Old" the following day.
 Never Shout Never premiered a music video for the track, "Lousy Truth" on August 26.
 On August 29, Never Shout Never released two music videos for the songs "Piggy Bank" and "Lovesick", with the latter being released as the album's third single.
 They also released a music video for "First Dance" that same day.
 A music video for "Sellout" premiered via YouTube on September 14.
 The music video for "Trampoline" was released on September 27.
 On October 13, a music video for "Harmony" was released.

 The packaging of the CD comes with flower seeds (while the limited edition bundle also includes a flower pot with the album name on it) with planting instructions "so you can get involved and make the world a more beautiful place!."

+Composition

+"I think we've only seen the tip of the iceberg in terms of what he can do.
+It's gonna be interesting to see where he takes this," producer Butch Vig said, upon working on the album with Drew.
+Musically, Drew described the album as "blues-driven," having written 20 tracks.
+He also stated that Harmony was like the "last Never Shout Never record [...]
+I wanna give 'em youthful happy songs.
+It's a summer journey.
+And I'm in harmony with the situation I'm in.
+It was an easier record to make."